 (207) 449-2497 (Bathe ME) Your Mid-Coast Maine Ceremony Your Way!
 All couples deserve a wedding ceremony that reflects their taste and their hope for committed and loving relationships.
 Let me help plan your ceremony.

 Weddings by Laurel

 (248) 760-7454 (Livonia MI) I am a non-denominational, ordained minister based out of Livonia, Michigan.
-My ceremony packages start at $100.
+Click on my listing to be routed to my webpage for more information on pricing and packages.
 Providing this service genuinely brings me joy and I look forward to helping you create your dream wedding ceremony.

 Wings of Love Weddings

 (219) 878-5747 (Michigan City IN) Wedding Officiate since 2004 serving Michigan City, Indiana and surrounding areas.
 Formal and informal weddings.

 With This Ring Wedding Ceremonies